 The New York ban was reversed in September 2015, when it was lifted by the court, in response to a coalition of EPS producers and local New York business owners.
-In 2017, New York reinstituted its EPS ban, after it was determined by the city to be impossible to recycle economically.
+But in 2017, New York reinstituted its EPS ban after it was determined by the city to be impossible to recycle economically.

-The good news is that EPS can be recycled, although the economics can be precarious.
-Let's take a closer look.
+The good news is that EPS can be recycled, although it can be expensive.

 There are two types of EPS: expanded and extruded polystyrene.
 Polystyrene itself is a form of plastic, a polymer that can be extruded (think Styrofoam®) or expanded.

-Ironically, the same virtues that make EPS popular also make it a challenge to recycle: namely, its low density, which can make closing the loop very costly.
-According to the Alliance of Foam Packaging Recyclers, EPS is 98 percent air, which, when contained in bulky, hard plastic shapes, can become remarkably expensive to transport.
+The same features that make EPS popular also make it a challenge to recycle: namely, its low density, which can make closing the loop very costly.
+EPS is 98 percent air, which, when contained in bulky, hard plastic shapes, can become remarkably expensive to transport.

-Major brands such as Mcdonalds and Target are looking to other alternatives to EPS packaging not because it is not effective as a cost effective packaging material, but because of concerns related to the frustrations of customers in trying to recycle it, its implications for ocean plastic and the economics of recycling for businesses such as Target.
-As a company official explained to Packaging Digest:
+Major brands such as McDonald's and Target are seeking alternatives to EPS packaging not because it isn't a cost-effective packaging material, but due to concerns related to the frustrations of customers when they try to recycle it at home, as well as its implications for ocean plastic and the economics of recycling for businesses such as Target.

 The issue remains complicated.
 Considerations range from the sustainability impact of potentially more product damage and its related carbon footprint and economic cost on one side of the debate if EPS packaging is not used, to the sustainability dilemma of ocean plastic and solid waste generation resulting from using EPS, on the other.